Metropolitan mayor

-In the political system of Italy, the metropolitan mayor (Italian: sindaco metropolitano) is the single-member body at the head of the government of a metropolitan city, a territorial entity that came into force in Italy on 1 January 2015.
-This position was not introduced by Legislative Decree no. 267/2000 (Consolidated law on the organisation of local authorities) which, unlike law no. 142/1990, did not list the bodies of the metropolitan city, but was established and regulated by law no. 56 of 7 April 2014, containing "Provisions on metropolitan cities, provinces, unions and mergers of municipalities".
+In the political system of Italy, the metropolitan mayor (Italian: sindaco metropolitano) is the single-member body body at the head of the government of a metropolitan city, a territorial entity that came into force in Italy on 1 January 2015.
+This position was not introduced by Legislative Decree No. 267/2000 ("Consolidated Law on the Organisation of Local Authorities"), which unlike Law No. 142/1990 did not list the bodies of the metropolitan city, and was instead established and regulated by Law No. 56 of 7 April 2014, containing "Provisions on Metropolitan Cities, Provinces, Unions, and Mergers of Municipalities".